federicadomani/federicadomani.github.io/AutoClicker2-Record-Play/README.md

 ### Rebranding

-The project is undergoing re-branding from "RPG AutoClicker Professional Suite for Windows" and "AutoClicker2 Record-Play for Windows" to "{{page.app_name}}".
+The project has been re-branded from "RPG AutoClicker Professional Suite for Windows" and "AutoClicker2 Record-Play for Windows" to "{{page.app_name}}".
 Some text labels in the application and the site may be inconsistent.

 <a name="DetailedDescription"></a>
 ## Detailed Description